david-lorenzo-vargas/React-Memory-Game/README.md

 You win the game, once you have found all the pairs.
 Once you finish, you can click the button PLAY AGAIN to play again o the button BACK to go back to the first page and choose a new topic to play with.

 ## Technologies
-HTML, SCSS modules, @keyframes, React, SVG, Fisher–Yates shuffle algorithm, Babel, Eslint, Stylelint, Webpack
+HTML, SCSS modules, @keyframes, JavaScript, React, SVG, Fisher–Yates shuffle algorithm, Babel, Eslint, Stylelint, Webpack

 ## Demo